MouseBiteLabs/Game-Boy-MBC3-Multicart/README.md

 The features are as follows:

-- Able to make a cartridge with either 2x 16 Mbit games or 4x 1Mbit games
+- Able to make a cartridge with either 2x 16 Mbit games or 4x 8 Mbit games
 - Optionally adds a pressable button to the cartridge (no shell cutting required)
   - The button can be configured to cycle games on the cart, reset the console, or both
 - Configurable to have separate save data for each game, or to share the same save data across multiple games